-Ako Victoria is a one-day learning and teaching event in Wellington.
-It's hosted twice a year by the University’s Centre for Academic Development.
+Ako Victoria is a one-day learning and teaching event in Wellington open to all staff.
+It's hosted annually by the University’s Centre for Academic Development.

-Ako Victoria events bring Victoria University of Wellington staff together to talk about learning and teaching, and celebrate successes in the field.
+Ako Symposium events bring Victoria University of Wellington staff together to talk about learning and teaching, and celebrate successes in the field.
 They also give staff the opportunity to:

 - meet with other academics, managers, and support staff committed to improving learning and teaching